 Jeff Arnold, General Manager at PlatformQ Health, attended the latest meeting of the American Urological Association (AUA) in San Francisco.
-Arnold, who joined the PQH team earlier this year, was a natural choice to represent our team at the AUA meeting as he focuses on leveraging our platform to deliver outcomes-driven education in Urology, Uro-oncology, Cardiology and other related specialties.
-Reflecting on his time at the AUA meeting, Arnold was struck by several new developments happening across the industry.
+Arnold, who joined the PQH team earlier this year, was a natural choice to represent our team at the AUA 2018 meeting as he focuses on leveraging our platform to deliver outcomes-driven education in Urology, Uro-oncology, Cardiology and other related specialties.
+Reflecting on his time at AUA 2018, Arnold was struck by several new developments happening across the industry.

 One of the most interesting discussions Arnold witnessed while at the meeting was a crossfire debate on the new prostate cancer screening guidelines and the relative merits of biopsies and MRI.
 The session dove into a topic that has gained attention in recent months, after a study published in the New England Journal of Medicine found MRIs – with or without biopsy – to be superior at the 95% confidence interval.